MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### Stylesheet

-Specifies a style sheet to be applied to the HTML Viewer.
+Specifies a style sheet you want to apply to the HTML Viewer.

 ### Device Information Setting